These steps are required for cluster configuration for Share. If you are using an HTTP

 file with a host name and port number that is not behind your load balancing mechanism.

-To enable Kerberos with SSO, refer to the instructions in Configuring authentication to
+- To enable NTLM or Kerberos authentication: Refer to the instructions in Configuring authentication to